input-output-hk/atala-prism/credentials-verification/docs/protocol/protocol-v0.3.md

 formal description.

 A remaining question is, why would we want each credential operation separate in the first place?
-The answer is that, our intention is for the issuer to be able to detect if an unauthorised credential is issued.
+The answer is that, our intention is for the issuer to be able to detect if an unauthorized credential is issued.
 So, does this change affect that goal?
 Our argument is that, it does not.
-In order to detect that a credential was issued without authorisation, the issuer needed to check each `IssueCredential` operation posted and check for those signed by his keys, then compare those to the ones in his database and make a decision.
+In order to detect that a credential was issued without authorization, the issuer needed to check each `IssueCredential` operation posted and check for those signed by his keys, then compare those to the ones in his database and make a decision.
 With the proposed change, the issuer would perform the same steps, he would check all the merkle tree hashes posted with his signature and compare if that hash is registered in his database.

 In conclusion, this change could allow us to remove the need of external files for issuing credentials and allow credential issuance to be fully performed on-chain using Cardano's metadata.

 ### Credential revocation